msridhar/NullAway-wiki/Configuration.md

 NullAway 0.12.0 changes the logic for how type-use annotations are interpreted to be consistent with the [JSpecify specification](https://jspecify.dev).
 See [[JSpecify Support]] for more details.
 Setting the `LegacyAnnotationLocations` flag re-enables NullAway's previous logic for interpreting these annotations, to ease migration.
 We expect to remove this flag in a future NullAway release.

+### JSpecify mode

+  - `-XepOpt:NullAway:JSpecifyMode=...`

+Enables experimental support for fuller JSpecify checking.
+See [[JSpecify Support]] for more details.

+### Warn on Generic Inference Failures

+  - `-XepOpt:NullAway:WarnOnGenericInferenceFailure=...`

+Within JSpecify mode, this flag enables NullAway warnings when inference fails for a generic method call.
+This may help diagnose the root cause of certain failures or bugs in NullAway's JSpecify support.

 ### Suppression Name Aliases (Version 0.12.8 and after)

   - `-XepOpt:NullAway:SuppressionNameAliases=...`